serratedserenade/Versus-Saxton-Hale/CONTRIBUTING.md

 #Guidelines for contributors:
+1) Don't push to master.
+Merge to develop, then some time it'll be merged to master.
-1) When making a PR, make sure it's based on the develop branch.
+2) When making a PR, make sure it's based on the develop branch, but is renamed as a different branch.
+(Don't name it master/develop!)
-2) Make sure your PR from branch is not develop or master.
-It'll make things 100% easier to manage later on.
-    ``` git checkout -b <branch name here> ``` is a useful command for this while on develop branch.

 ###More will be added later on.